I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/nf-wdfusb-wdfusbtargetpipeformatrequestforabort.md

 A bug check occurs if the driver supplies an invalid object handle.

-## -remarks
+## Remarks

 Use <b>WdfUsbTargetPipeFormatRequestForAbort</b>, followed by <a href="..\wdfrequest\nf-wdfrequest-wdfrequestsend.md">WdfRequestSend</a>, to send a USB abort request either synchronously or asynchronously.
 Alternatively, use the <a href="..\wdfusb\nf-wdfusb-wdfusbtargetpipeabortsynchronously.md">WdfUsbTargetPipeAbortSynchronously</a> method to send a request synchronously.

 A USB abort request causes the driver's I/O target to cancel all of the I/O requests that have been sent to a pipe.
-When a driver calls <a href="..\wdfrequest\nf-wdfrequest-wdfrequestsend.md">WdfRequestSend</a>, the framework sends a <a href="https://msdn.microsoft.com/d23b9332-1e9d-4592-9674-3e5d8fc1d11e">URB_FUNCTION_ABORT_PIPE</a> request to the I/O target.
+When a driver calls <a href="..\wdfrequest\nf-wdfrequest-wdfrequestsend.md">WdfRequestSend</a>, the framework sends a <a href="..\usb\ns-usb-_urb_header.md">URB_FUNCTION_ABORT_PIPE</a> request to the I/O target.
 For more information about canceling operations on a USB pipe (also called "aborting a pipe"), see the USB specification.

 You can forward an I/O request that your driver received in an I/O queue, or you can create and send a new request.